jihyunlab/crypto/README.md

 @jihyunlab/crypto was developed to increase the convenience of implementing cryptographic functions.\
 @jihyunlab/crypto provides hash, HMAC, and symmetric-key algorithm functions, and functions related to actual encryption use encryption module of Node.js.

+For a simpler implementation of text and file encryption, use the [@jihyunlab/secret](https://www.npmjs.com/package/@jihyunlab/secret).

 ## Requirements

 Node.js